Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: The moduli spaces are irreducible symplectic varieties

+If $v$ is any Mukai vector of type $(1,k)$ and $H$ is general with respect to $v$, the result follows from the case we considered above and by Lemmata \ref{lem:relgenvgen}, \ref{lem:tensorh0} and \ref{lem:polchangeab}.

 Fix now $m\geq 2$ and $k\geq 1$.
-By point (1) of Theorem \ref{thm:main}, the moduli spaces arising from $(m,k)-$triples on K3 surfaces are all deformation equivalent.
-As this deformation equivalence is obtained using only isomorphism of moduli spaces (coming from Fourier-Mukai transforms) and deformations of the moduli spaces induced by deformations of $(m,k)-$triples, by point (1) of Lemma \ref{lem:toploctriv} these deformation equivalent moduli spaces are also homeomorphic.
+By point (1) of Theorem \ref{thm:main}, the moduli spaces arising from K3 surfaces, Mukai vectors of type $(m,k)$ and polarization which are general with respect to them are all deformation equivalent.
+As this deformation equivalence is obtained using only isomorphism of moduli spaces (coming from Fourier-Mukai transforms) and deformations of the moduli spaces induced by deformations of triples, by point (1) of Lemma \ref{lem:toploctriv} these deformation equivalent moduli spaces are also homeomorphic and the same holds for their stable (i. e. smooth) loci.

-It is then enough to prove that $M_{v}(S,H)$ is simply connected for one $(m,k)-$triple $(S,v,H)$.
-By Proposition \ref{prop:simplu}, this holds for the $(m,k)-$triple $(X,u,H)$, and we are done.\endproof
+It is then enough to prove that $M_{v}(S,H)$ and $M^{s}_{v}(S,H)$ are simply connected for one particular choice of $S$, $v$ and $H$ where $v$ is of type $(m,k)$ and $H$ is a general with respect to $v$: hence the result follows from Proposition \ref{prop:simplu}.\endproof